 Note: If the robotic arm needs to count the cyclic motion, it is recommended to use the counter for counting.

-The defined function should be placed in front of the main programs, as
+The defined function should be placed in front of the main programs, as shown in the figure above.

 3.2.
 The Use of xArm Gripper